Home » Email Response Time Does Matter. Here’s why.

 Email is Instantaneous

-We all know that for the most part email is an instantaneous medium.
-We know that our email is in the other side’s inbox waiting to be downloaded or ready to be read usually within seconds if not minutes of clicking Send.
+We all know that, for the most part, email is an instantaneous medium.
+We know that our email is in the other side’s inbox waiting to be downloaded or read, usually within seconds, if not minutes, of clicking Send.

-If you are so busy that you cannot respond at all (you’re there but not “away” to require an away message be in place), you are in fact deciding to ignore the Sender.
+If you are so busy that you cannot respond (you’re there but not “away” to require an away message be in place), you are deciding to ignore the Sender.
 Even if for the time being.

-And that’s exactly what they will assume.
-You’ve made a decision that their email is not important enough to you, at that moment in time, or you would have responded.
+And that’s precisely what they will assume.
+You’ve decided that their email is not important enough to you, at that moment, or you would have responded.

-There really is no gray area here.
-Perception is alive and well in regard to how quickly you respond to your emails.
+There is no gray area here.
+Perception is alive and well regarding how quickly you respond to your emails.
 (Of course, this does not include spam or irresponsible forwarders.)

 When to Use Away Messages

-You have the option to have a informative away message in place if you are completely unavailable.
-Senders will then understand if they don’t receive a prompt reply from you.
+You have the option to have an informative away message in place if you are completely unavailable.
+Senders will then understand if they don’t receive your prompt reply.
 This effort can help to avoid any negative perceptions.

-When you are swamped or have other responsibilities that keep you from responding in detail, create a short message template.
-Most email programs have the option of creating templates or responses that you can insert as needed.
+Create a short message template when you are swamped or have other responsibilities that keep you from responding in detail.
+Most email programs can create templates or responses that you can insert as needed.
 A short message stating your situation and that you will respond in detail as soon as you can is better than not responding at all.

-Just takes a couple seconds to hit reply, insert the response and click Send.
-This approach is even more important when it comes to your business email responsibilities.
+It just takes a few seconds to hit reply, insert the response, and click Send.
+This approach is even more important regarding your business email responsibilities.

 I’ve had folks email me stating they don’t care what the other side thinks of their response time.
 That’s fine.
 You can have that approach.

-Just know that when you disregard others attempt to communicate with you, they’ll pick up on that.
-If you ignore them, they’ll know you are doing that as well.
+Just know that when you disregard others’ attempts to communicate with you, they’ll pick up on that.
+If you ignore them, they’ll also know you are doing that.

-Remember, email isn’t always only about you, how busy you are or what you feel is important at that point in time.
+Remember, email isn’t always only about you, how busy you are, or what you feel is essential.
 It’s a communication tool.
 Communication takes more than one person.

 There is another human being involved on the other side of your screen.
 They emailed you for a reason and are hoping for your prompt response.